3 Simple Ways to Reduce Revenue Leakage with Contract Management Software

 - Track all pricing information across customers.
 Managers can easily see the correct, current pricing terms for dozens or hundreds of customers in a single electronic repository.

 - Avoid underpricing and unearned discounts.
 With access to the contract record’s price book, Accounts Payable has the information needed to bill clients correctly based on purchasing volume and history.
-Integration of the billing system with the contract management system can reduce manual cross-checking, saving time and money.
+Integration of the billing system with contract management software can reduce manual cross-checking, saving time and money.
 The contract owner can perform spot checks and audits to catch billing errors that cost the company.

-Insure Visibility of Deliverables
+3. Ensure Visibility of Deliverables

 - KPIs.
 For custom manufacturing or professional services, key performance indicators allow client and seller to agree on the standards a deliverable must meet.
 Access to KPIs in an electronic system helps jobs stay on schedule and meet client expectations on delivery.
 Timely payment without penalty is the result.
 In other cases, access to KPIs make it clear when the client is seeking additional work beyond what was agreed to.
 Without access to the contract’s terms, unbilled extra work to keep a client happy can occur.
 With access to the contract’s terms, formal change to the deliverable with appropriate billing meets the client’s expectations and adds revenue.